vars1ty/Linux-Fixes/README.md

 6. Run your game and gg's, it should work.

 This should also work for BattlEye, using the `PROTON_BATTLEYE_RUNTIME` environment variable.

+**Note**: This isn't a perfect solution.
+Sometimes EAC still will fail to initialize even if you do all of this.
+Why, I don't know.
 ## Cursor Themes not working
 If you set your cursor theme through LXAppearance and can't see it across all of your applications, then it didn't get set properly.